Best Selling Sikkim Rafting Packages

 Difficulty level: Grade 3 and 4

-At the top most emergence point of the river Teesta, the rapids are uncontrollable and untamed to say the least.
+At the topmost emergence point of the river Teesta, the rapids are uncontrollable and untamed, to say the least.
 This makes it idea only for experienced rafters to enjoy the waters and negotiate with it.
 One can enjoy the rafting experience for around six hours to eight hours, depending on the weather pattern around.

 The popular Teesta experience takes you from Makha to Sirwani and then to Bardang, ending at Rangpo.

 Adventure sport such as water or river rafting in Sikkim of late had gathered momentum.
 It is only because of two rivers, namely Teesta and Rangit that the rafters and kayaking experts come calling.
 This will be an unique experience on your trip to north east.

 Rangit, a tributary of the Teesta, has more turbulent waters and offers many challenges to more experienced rafters.
-On either side of the River Rangit while you enjoy river rafting its turbulent waters, there would be dotted settlements across the landscape, providing you with a panoramic scenic beauty of sorts.
+On either side of the River Rangit, while you enjoy river rafting its turbulent waters, there would be dotted settlements across the landscape, providing you with a panoramic scenic beauty of sorts.
 You would also notice terrace cultivation and small hamlets inhabited by tribal folks along the way.

 Difficulty level: Grade 2 and 4